sethuaung/dev-reference/README.md

 <details>
 <summary>Linux Command</summary>

-- [Initial Setup](Ubuntu-Server-Initial-Setup.md): This [Initial Setup.md](https://github.com/curl/curl) cheat sheet contains useful commands and required packages/dependencies for new ubuntu server setup.
+- [Initial Setup](Ubuntu-Server-Initial-Setup.md): This contains useful commands and required packages/dependencies for new ubuntu server setup.
 - [SSH](SSH.md): This quick reference cheat sheet provides various for using SSH.
 - [Grep](Grep.md): This cheat sheet is intended to be a quick reminder for the main concepts involved in using the command line program grep and assumes you already understand its usage.
 - [Find](find.md): This is a quick reference list of cheat sheet for linux find command, contains common options and examples.